 - Balance Activities

-- Fidget Toys for On-The-Go
+- DIY Fidget Toys

-- Working on an inclinded surface
+- Working on an inclined surface

 - Sensory Processing Considerations and Ideas for Handwriting

-- Dinosaur themed Heavy Work Activites
+- Dinosaur themed Heavy Work Activities

 Try using these techniques to help your child sort out all of the information, and just like those beads that are all over the floor?
 Create beautiful moments in your day!